Miami’s Ja’Quan Newton makes halfcourt game winner to beat No. 9 North Carolina

 UNC guard Cameron Johnson added 20 points.

-The win puts the Hurricanes (21-8, 10-7 ACC) in fifth place in the conference, owning a tiebreaker with Virginia Tech, which Miami plays in its regular season finale.
+The win puts the Hurricanes (21-8, 10-7 ACC) in sixth place in the conference, owning a tiebreaker with Virginia Tech, which Miami plays in its regular season finale.
 UM almost surely will make the NCAA Tournament and will have a chance to secure a top-four seed in the ACC Tournament, and a double-bye in the bracket, with a win against the Hokies and help with losses from other teams above them in the standings.

 The loss for the Tar Heels (22-8, 11-6 ACC) snaps a six-game winning streak in which they were one of the hottest teams in college basketball.
 They could have sealed a top-four seed in the ACC Tournament with a victory but now will have to fight just to stay ranked in the top six.